Get-Tony/ansible_runner_kit/README.md

 Refer to the [Ansible Configuration Settings](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for more options and information.

+### Creating Roles

+To create a skeleton role, run the `ansible-galaxy` command from the `project/roles` directory.

+    ansible-galaxy init <role_name>

+More information about creating roles can be found in the [Ansible Roles documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

 ## Running ARK

 To start using ARK, run the ark script with the desired command and options.